 The Calm Before The Storm – Decision Theory

 Amy and Sheldon are shown planning their wedding.
-Sheldon mentioned in a prior scene that for their wedding they will use Decision Theory.
-While Decision Theory is literally about making decisions, is it really the best decision making tool for planning a wedding?
+Sheldon mentioned in a prior scene that for their wedding they would use Decision Theory.
+While Decision Theory is literally about making decisions, is it the best decision-making tool for planning a wedding?
 Decision Theory is defined as:

 The mathematical study of strategies for optimal decision-making between options involving different risks or expectations of gain or loss depending on the outcome

 The way that Sheldon and Amy use this theory is to put all the tasks on their computer.
 They would then randomly assign a task to each of them.
 The problem with Decision Theory for weddings is that a wedding is a collaborative effort.
 It is not like a job where you assign a task to an employee with pre-defined expectations.
 If a bride and groom did do this approach then as shown they will technically get the ‘job’ done but with their own style.
 This would literally fragment the wedding style and not compliment them.
 A wedding is about both the bride and the groom and by having separate individualised styles, they will not match.

 As you can see from the clip above that while it started off fun and exciting it quickly turned into an all-out war.
 While there is no wrong or right in their personal styles this theory amplified any and all issues because it was based on the individual without needing to consult the other, Amy and Sheldon felt they were entitled to their choices based on decision theory.
 They shortly realised that the other’s ideas would interfere with their own.
 In fact, Amy said it best when she said to Sheldon referring to her American Pioneer styling and his Star Trek theme: